-The Department offers comprehensive programs of study and research leading to the degrees of Doctor of Philosophy (Ph.D.), as well as Master of Science (M.S.) and Master of Science in Teaching (M.S.T.) in conjunction with the Lynch School of Education and Human Development.
+The Department offers comprehensive programs of study and research leading to the degrees of Doctor of Philosophy (Ph.D.), with an interim Master of Science.
+Students may also obtain a Master of Science in Teaching (M.S.T.) in conjunction with the Lynch School of Education and Human Development.
 Courses emphasize a strong foundation in the basic principles of physics, preparing the student to undertake advanced research under the supervision of a faculty advisor.
 Graduate students are encouraged not only to collaborate closely with their research advisor, but also to draw upon the experience of the entire faculty and other graduate students.
 Our students are trained primarily to carry out independent research at the Ph.D. level, and our graduates have gone on to successful careers in many areas.

-Required courses for the doctorate are several in the fundamental areas of classical and quantum physics, a graduate seminar, plus four additional courses in distinct areas outside the student’s research specialty chosen from the graduate electives of the department or from other graduate departments with the approval of the chairperson.
+Twelve courses are required for the doctorate degree.
+There are seven courses that cover the fundamental areas of classical and quantum physics, a graduate seminar, plus four additional distributional courses in distinct areas chosen from the graduate electives of the department or from other graduate departments with the approval of the chairperson.
 Two courses in condensed matter physics are strongly recommended as two of these four courses.

 Some teaching or equivalent educational experience is required.
 This requirement may be satisfied by at least one year of service as a teaching assistant or by suitable teaching duties.
-Arrangements are made with each student for a teaching program best suited to his or her overall program of studies.
+Arrangements are made with each student for a teaching program best suited to their overall program of studies.

 The comprehensive examination is a written exam that covers all of physics that a physics graduate student can be expected to know at the end of one year of formal course work in the curriculum; however, it will stress classical mechanics, electromagnetism, quantum mechanics, and statistical physics.
 The examination is prepared and administered by a faculty committee, appointed by the Chairperson, and the examination is evaluated by this committee with approval of the faculty of the department.